open-telemetry/opentelemetry-configuration/schema-docs.md

       "minimum": 0
     },
     "max_queue_size": {
       "description": "Configure maximum queue size.
-Value must be positive.
-If omitted or null, 2048 is used.", "type": [
+Value must be positive.\n If omitted or null, 2048 is used.", "type": [
         "integer",
         "null"